cuboulder-MSD/digColl_tdaCockerell/README.md

 ### Higher Classification Source
 Source of the Higher Classification, likely derived from either the Global Biodiversity Information Facility (GBIF) or provided as recorded in the ARCTOS database.
 The Scientific Name and Higher Classification are not updated on a regular basis, and are as accurate as possible at the time the digitized item was cataloged.
 ### Description
-Additional notes or description of the item.
+Additional notes or description of the content of the item.
 May contain cataloger's notes as deemed relevant.
+Notes for this collection specify the box and folder number the item is stored in.
 ### DescriptionLink
 URI for the description.
 ### Date
-Date of the item.
+Date the item was created and issued.
 ### DateLink
 URI for the Date.
 ### Type
 DCMI Type of the item.
+Type terms for this collection include: Text; MovingImage
 ### TypeLink
 URI for the DCMI Type.
 ### Format
-Format of the item, using the vocabulary of the Art & Architectural Thesaurus, published by the Getty (http://vocab.getty.edu/aat)
+Format of the item, using the vocabulary of the Getty Art & Architectural Thesaurus [(AAT)]((http://vocab.getty.edu/aat).
+Format terms frequently seen in the collection include: letters (correspondence); motion pictures (visual works)
 ### FormatLink
 URI for the AAT Format.
 ### Coverage
 Geographic location(s) relevant to the item are listed and controlled.
+Some coverage terms used in the collection include: Florissant Fossil Beds National Monument (Colo.)
 ### CoverageLink
 URI for the Geographic location(s)
 ### Subject
 Library of Congress Subject Headings (LCSH) relevant to the item.
+Frequently used headings include: [Naturalists--Colorado](http://id.loc.gov/authorities/subjects/sh85090273); [Paleontology--Colorado--Teller County](http://id.loc.gov/authorities/subjects/sh85097123)
 ### SubjectLink
 URI for the LCSH.
 ### Identifier
 Identifier for the item.
 Typically the file name.
+Example: narv_cockerellFlorissant_001_019_001.pdf
 ### IdentifierLink
 Linking information for the Identifier.
 ### Identifier ARK